-OTTAWA, ON, June 11, 2020 /CNW/ - The Prime Minister, Justin Trudeau, today announced the appointment of the Honourable Manon Savard, a judge of the Court of Appeal of Quebec, as the new Chief Justice of Quebec.
+OTTAWA, ON, June 6, 2022 /CNW/ - The Prime Minister, Justin Trudeau, today announced the appointment of the Honourable Marie-Anne Paquette, a puisne judge of the Superior Court of Quebec for the district of Montréal, as the new Chief Justice of the Superior Court of Quebec.

-"I wish the Honourable Manon Savard continued success as she takes on her new role of Chief Justice of Quebec.
-Chief Justice Savard brings 23 years of experience practising law in Montréal and, more recently, over 10 years of service as a judge in Quebec.
-I am confident she will serve Quebecers well in her new position."
+"I wish the Honourable Marie-Anne Paquette every success in her new role as Chief Justice of the Superior Court of Quebec.
+She brings a wealth of experience to the position, with over 10 years as a judge on the Superior Court of Quebec.
+I am confident Chief Justice Paquette will continue to serve Quebecers well."

 SOURCE Prime Minister's Office